garden-io/garden/docs/contributing/developing-garden.md

 ```shell
 npm run dist [target] # Valid targets are currently `windows-amd64`, `linux-arm64`, `linux-amd64`, `macos-arm64` and `macos-amd64`.
 ```

+Use the option ` --cargocommand=cross` for cross-platform builds, otherwise cargo build will be the default.

 You can then find the release binaries and archives under `dist/`.